How long does an EHCP take? — the platform builds your pack while you wait | EHCP Clarity

 • Names and dates of any professionals consulted (or not consulted)

-• Any LA letters citing exceptions — keep them for your complaint
+• Any local authority letters citing exceptions — keep them for your complaint

 • School absence records if the delay is causing the child to miss provision